coodyme/notes/react/controlled-vs-uncontrolled-components.md

 ## What is the difference between controlled components and uncontrolled components

+In React, components are the building blocks of user interfaces.
+Controlled and uncontrolled components refer to two different ways of managing and handling form elements, like input fields, checkboxes, and radio buttons, in React applications.

 ### Controlled

+A controlled component is one where the form element's value is controlled by React state.
+This means that the React component manages and tracks the input value, and the input value is tied to the component's state.

 A component in React is referred to as `controlled` when we let react control the component for us.